-The term and meaning of a Resource Based Economy was originated by Jacque Fresco.
-It is a holistic socio-economic system in which all goods and services are available without the use of money, credits, barter or any other system of debt or servitude.
+The term and meaning of a Resource-Based Economy was originated by Jacque Fresco.
+It is a system in which all goods and services out available without the use of money, credits, barter or any other system of debt or servitude.
 All resources become the common heritage of all of the inhabitants, not just a select few.
-The premise upon which this system is based is that the Earth is abundant with plentiful resource; our practice of rationing resources through monetary methods is irrelevant and counter productive to our survival.
+The premise upon which this system is based is that the Earth is abundant with plentiful resources; our practice of rationing resources through monitory methods is irrelevant and counter productive to our survival.

 Modern society has access to highly advanced technology and can make available food, clothing, housing and medical care; update our educational system; and develop a limitless supply of renewable, non-contaminating energy.
 By supplying an efficiently designed economy, everyone can enjoy a very high standard of living with all of the amenities of a high technological society.

 A resource-based economy would utilize existing resources from the land and sea, physical equipment, industrial plants, etc. to enhance the lives of the total population.
 In an economy based on resources rather than money, we could easily produce all of the necessities of life and provide a high standard of living for all.

 Consider the following examples: At the beginning of World War II the US had a mere 600 or so first-class fighting aircraft.
 We rapidly overcame this short supply by turning out more than 90,000 planes a year.
 The question at the start of World War II was: Do we have enough funds to produce the required implements of war?
 The answer was no, we did not have enough money, nor did we have enough gold; but we did have more than enough resources.
 It was the available resources that enabled the US to achieve the high production and efficiency required to win the war.
 Unfortunately this is only considered in times of war.